againxx/Notes/Git/github.md

 ## Shared repository
 Collaborators are granted push access to a single shared repository and topic branches are created when changes need to be made.
 Pull requests are useful in this model as they initiate code review and general discussion about a set of changes before the changes are merged into the main development branch.
+CI (continuous integration) system can also be used in pull requests.